DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/serverless-starter-todo/README.md

 <details><summary>answer</summary><p>

-The `package` section describes the code files on your computer that form the API.
-This includes logic to store todos in and retrieve todos out of a database.
+The**package** section describes the code files on your computer that form the API.
+This includes logic to write todos to and read todos from a database.

 The files included in the package are uploaded to an S3 bucket, so that Lambda can access the files and run your API.